Skip to main content

 The amount you’ll be paid will also depend on when you reach State Pension age:

-Some benefits and financial support are available whatever your financial situation if you’re eligible:
+Some benefits and financial support are available whatever your financial situation:

-Sometimes, it just isn’t possible to plan for everything.
-If you ever need help to pay an unexpected bill or buy something you need as a one-off, you could apply for a grant, your benefits to be paid in advance or for an interest-free loan.
+• Sometimes, it just isn’t possible to plan for everything.
+If you need help with an unexpected cost, you could apply for a grant, your benefits to be paid in advance or an interest-free loan.

 Grants